 The Coolidge Foundation offers one of two formats of debate at our tournaments: 1v1 “singles” style, or 2v2 “doubles” style.
 This page provides an overview of our 1v1 format, which is used at most tournaments in our national series and the Coolidge Cup.
 The structure of a round is similar to Lincoln-Douglas debate, but the timing and order of speeches will differ from other formats you have participated in throughout your debate career.
-Debates in this format proceed as follows:
+Debates in this format proceed as follows, which has been slightly updated for 2025-2026:

 2. Cross-examination: 2 minutes